mjua1467/phpscripttask/README.md

 It has four classes inside in the single file as the followings:
 - Base: Basic class for all other classes including common functions and variables such as config
-- utilHelper: Util class, which has useful functions which help other classes such as email vaildation
+- utilHelper: Util class, which has useful functions which help other classes such as email validation
 - fileHelper: related to file read/write actions, including parse file contents and return array by file types
 - dbHelper: Related to db actions, such as connection, create and insert